Bushism: Discussion

 I used to have the job of tutoring a dyslexic child, and I know something about the symptoms.
 So I kicked myself hard when I read the profile of Governor George W. Bush, by my friend and colleague Gail Sheehy, in this month's Vanity Fair.
 All those jokes and cartoons and websites about his gaffes, bungles and malapropisms?
 We've been unknowingly teasing the afflicted.
 The poor guy is obviously dyslexic, and dyslexic to the point of near-illiteracy. [...]

 I know from my teaching experience that nature very often compensates the dyslexic with a higher IQ or some grant of intuitive intelligence.
 If this is true for Bush it hasn't yet become obvious.

 Bush's statements were also notorious for their ability to state the opposite of what he intended, including his remarks on the estate tax: "I'm not sure 80% of people get the death tax.
 I know this: 100% will get it if I'm the president."
 These incidents have been described as or likened to Freudian slips.

 In 2001, Bush poked fun at himself at the annual Radio & Television Correspondents Dinner (now the White House Correspondents Dinner), delivering a monologue reacting and responding to his Bushisms.

+In 2008, Bush was given a satirical lifetime achievement Foot in Mouth Award for "services to gobbledygook" in reference to his various gaffes.

 The term Bushism has become part of popular folklore and is the basis of a number of websites and published books.
 It is often used to caricature Bush.